informalsystems/multisig/README.md

 - `generate` should include a description that can be displayed in the `list` so signers know what each tx is doing
 - `broadcast` should log the tx once its complete (maybe a log file in each top level chain directory?) - should include the key, tx id, and the description
-- move to cobra (whoops!).
-UX showstoppers in urfave:
-    - flags have to come before args ?! see https://github.com/urfave/cli/issues/427
 - need a way to assign local key names (`--from`) to keys (possibly on a per-chain basis, eek)
 - use `--broadcast-mode block` ?
 - new command to show unclaimed rewards for all addresses on all networks